python-adaptive/paper/paper.md

 Here, the acquired data (i.e. the observations) are used to estimate the uncertainties of a certain desired parameter.
 It then suggests further experiments that will optimally reduce these uncertainties.
 In this step of the calculation Bayesian statistics is frequently used.
-Bayesian statistics naturally provides tools for answering such questions; however, because it provides closed-form solutions, Markov chain Monte Carlo (MCMC) sampling is the standard tool for determining the most promising samples.
+Bayesian statistics naturally provides tools for answering such questions; however, because it provides closed-form solutions, Markov chain Monte Carlo (MCMC) sampling is the standard tool for determining the most promising samples. <!-- references missing! -->
 In a typical non-adaptive experiment decisions on which experiments to perform, are made in advance.

 #### Plotting and low dimensional integration uses local sampling.